BCLawLibrary/practical-ai-in-30-days/day-13-effective-prompting-ii-the-art-of-step-by-step-reasoning.md

 - "Break this down into manageable steps..."
 - "First outline your approach..."

----

-### 🎯 Challenge

-Take a complex task from your studies or work and:

-1. First ask the AI for help normally
-2. Then rephrase your request using step-by-step thinking prompts
-3. Compare the responses
-4. Refine your approach based on what worked best

-### 📚 Reflection Questions

-1. How did the quality of responses differ when you requested step-by-step thinking?
-2. Which metacognition prompts were most effective for your purposes?
-3. How might you apply this approach to different types of tasks?
-4. What patterns did you notice in the AI's reasoning process?

 ### 💡 Pro Tips

 - Start with broad thinking, then narrow down